A stranger appeared beside him one day and said, “Will you jump from this building to that building?”

 Find a compelling reason to accept this challenge to become healthier, happier, and yes, holier (whole).

-But if you’re one who’d rise up with achy joints, tired even as the day is just starting, and drag yourself to the bathroom to wash your puffy, dark-circled eyes, and you snap at your whining child or your spouse, maybe this challenge is for you.
-Maybe do it for them if not for yourself.
-Wouldn’t it be nice to wake up with a smile, thank God for another blessed day, and embrace each moment with vibrant energy?
+But if you’re one who’d rise with achy joints, tired even as the day is just starting, drag yourself to the bathroom to wash your puffy, dark-circled eyes, and you snap at your whining child or your spouse, maybe this challenge is for you.

 Why do we do what we do?